 3. The next day, when you are completely sober, go over the insights and realisations that you made whilst intoxicated.
 Even if you took the drug on your own it is best to talk it through with your partner.
 If you took the drug together then recap what you understood together.

 I have used drugs in this way for the last 40+ years.
 In all that time I have never had an insight that later turned out to be false.
 However quite frequently the influence of the drug would lead me to overestimate the importance or significance of aspects of the issue.
 The very best way to counter this tendency is to discuss the findings when sober.

 Eva and I have often used cannabis to address issues that have become stuck between us.
 We have worked on something and thought that we had made progress, only to find some time later that the issue is still there and causing discord.
 Getting stoned (with cannabis) with the intention of understanding the issue at a deeper level usually resolves it quickly and permanently.

 I personally used psilocybin to explore my psyche at a time when I could not remember any of my childhood.
-An account of this can be found here.
 In general psilocybin is a drug for going inward alone, it is much less useful for sorting relationship issues.
 I have found LSD and ayahuasca similar in this respect.